AdobeDocs/journey-optimizer-b2b.en/help/user/buying-groups/buying-groups-create.md

 ---
 title: Create Buying Groups
 description: Learn about...
+feature: Buying Groups
 ---

 # Create Buying Groups

-When the buying group is created, it can be used in a Journey via the solution interest.
+When the buying group is created, it is available for use in an Account Journey through the Solution Interest.

 Member of buying group.
 Assign member of buying group.
 Remove member of buying group.

 Create buying groups

 Buying Groups → Browse tab → Create buying groups button.

 Page 1 - guidance on how to create buying groups, what are the key components needed and links to those components.
 Actions - Next, Cancel.
 Page 2